MITLibraries/dome-mit-custom/README.md

 3. Follow the [standard Docker workflow](https://github.com/DSpace/DSpace/tree/dspace-6_x/dspace/src/main/docker-compose) for building and starting the application.
 It will appear by default at [localhost:8080/xmlui](localhost:8080/xmlui).

+## Deploying to development or production

+The process for deploying a branch to the development tier is:

+1. Push the branch to this repository.
+2. Create a release on the branch, whose value will be used during the deploy process.
+3. Contact the InfraEng team, letting them know that a deploy is needed.

 ## Theme

 The theme for this application, `mit-fol`, is based on the MIT Libraries'